Aptly Intelligence

 Authentication

 All API requests must include your API key in the X-API-Key header.
-Keys are prefixed with aptly_ and are tied to your Aptly account.
+Keys are prefixed with aptly_ and are tied to your Aptly organisation.

 X-API-Key: aptly_your_key_here